Metriplectic relaxation to equilibria: Summary and conclusions

-A class of minimally degenerate metriplectic systems have been constructed in section~\ref{sec:coll-like-metr}.
-Such systems have been put forward as a generalization of the Landau collision operator, which is included in the class as a special case.
-For this reason we propose the term ``collision-like'' brackets.
-As a by-product, we obtain that the metric bracket for the Landau collision operator is minimally degenerate.
-We demonstrate the use of such system as the basis for relaxation methods for various equilibrium problems for both the reduced Euler equations and axisymmetric MHD equilibria, the latter being equivalent to solving the Grad-Shafranov equation.
+We demonstrate the use of such brackets as the basis for relaxation methods for various equilibrium problems for both the reduced Euler equations and axisymmetric MHD equilibria, the latter being equivalent to solving the Grad-Shafranov equation.
 These are well-known equilibrium problems, for which various methods of solution exist, and are used here only as a proof of concept.
-From purely computational point of view, the direct solution of the Grad-Shafranov equation, in particular, is usually faster than the relaxation method constructed here, but the latter provides a recipe that can be adapted to more complicated equilibrium problems.
+From a purely computational point of view, the direct solution of the Grad-Shafranov equation, in particular, is usually faster than the relaxation method constructed here, but the latter provides a recipe that can be adapted to more complicated equilibrium problems.
+Specifically, we have in mind equilibrium problems in kinetic theories, such as the Vlasov-Maxwell system, drift- and gyro-kinetic equations.
+There is also the possibility of generalizing the variational formulation for the Grad-Shafranov equation to non-monotonic equilibrium profiles, which have not been treated in the present work.

-At last, we have discussed a simplified class of brackets, in which the nonlocal nature of collision-like brackets is removed.
+At last, we have discussed a simplified class of brackets, in which the nonlocal nature of collision-like brackets is removed, Section~\ref{sec:diff-like-metr}.
 These brackets lead to diffusion-like evolution equations and reduce to a number of known brackets in special cases.
-Without the nonlocality characteristic of collision-like operators, these diffusion-like brackets are not minimally degenerate, but they can still be used to construct relaxation methods for equilibrium problems with stronger constraints.
+Without the nonlocality, characteristic of collision-like operators, these diffusion-like brackets are not minimally degenerate, but they can still be used to construct relaxation methods for equilibrium problems with stronger constraints.
 In the simplest case, we recover the known magnetic relaxation method of Chodura and Schl\"uter, and we give a numerical example based upon a structure-preserving numerical scheme obtained via finite-element exterior calculus (FEEC).

+The results presented in this paper are far from complete.
+The proof of convergence for infinite-dimensional systems has not been addressed, and the formal argument for the minimal degeneracy of the collision-like bracket in example~\ref{ex:old-clb} is incomplete as it relies on a technical condition being true.